getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 ### The New Way

-The two main new keywords that enable ES6 classes are `import` and `export`.
+The two main new keywords that enable ES6 modules are `import` and `export`.
 There's lots of nuance to the syntax, so let's take a deeper look.

 **Warning:** An important detail that's easy to overlook: both `import` and `export` must always appear in the top-level scope of their respective usage.
 For example, you cannot put either an `import` or `export` inside an `if` conditional; they must appear outside of all blocks and functions.